Group divisible designs with block size 4 and group sizes 2 and 5: Introduction

 \begin{theorem} {\rm\cite {5423, krestin}} The only feasible group types for a $4$-GDD on at most $30$ points are $1^4$,~$2^4$, $3^4$, $1^{13}$, $1^{9}4^1$, $2^7$, $3^5$, $1^{16}$, $1^{12} 4^1$, $1^{8} 4^2$, $1^{4} 4^3$, $4^4$, $2^6 5^1$, $2^{10}$, $5^4$, $3^5 6^1$, $1^{15} 7^1$, $2^9 5^1$, $3^8$, $3^4 6^2$, $6^4$, $1^{25}$, $1^{21} 4^1$, $1^{17} 4^2$, $1^{13}4^3$, $1^9 4^4$, $1^5 4^5$, $1^1 4^6$, $2^{13}$, $2^3 5^4$, $2^9 8^1$, $3^9$, $3^5 6^2$, $3^1 6^4$, $1^{28}$, $1^{24} 4^1$, $1^{20} 4^2$, $1^{16}4^3$, $1^{12} 4^4$, $1^8 4^5$, $1^4 4^6$, $4^7$, $1^{14} 7^2$, $1^{10} 4^1 7^2$, $1^6 4^2 7^2$, $1^2 4^3 7^2$, $7^4$, $2^{12} 5^1$, $2^2 5^5$, $2^8 5^1 8^1$, $3^8 6^1$, $3^4 6^3$, $6^5$, $3^7 9^1$.
 A~$4$-GDD exists for all these types except for types $2^4$, $2^6 5^1$, $6^4$ and possibly for type $2^2 5^5$. \end{theorem}

 This paper investigates the existence of $4$-GDDs of type $2^t 5^s$.
-In Section~\ref{section.2255}, we provide a $4$-GDD of type $2^2 5^5$, thereby completing the existence results for the Kreher Stinson table and paving the way for our further results on $4$-GDDs with group sizes $2$ and $5$.
+In Section~\ref{section.2255}, we provide a $4$-GDD of type $2^2 5^5$, thereby completing the existence results for the table of feasible types given by Kreher and Stinson in \cite{krestin} and paving the way for our further results on $4$-GDDs with group sizes $2$ and $5$.
 In Section~\ref{knowngdds}, we state results regarding $4$-GDDs of types $g^p$ and $g^p n^1$ which we will use in this paper.
-In Section~\ref{directcon.automorphisms}, direct constructions are given for a number of $4$-GDDs of type $2^t 5^s$ as well as of type $5^8 14^1 20^1$.
+In Section~\ref{directcon.automorphisms}, direct constructions are given for a number of $4$-GDDs of type $2^t 5^s$ as well as one of type $5^8 14^1 20^1$.
 Finally, in Section~\ref{recurs}, we give some general recursive construction methods and use them to obtain $4$-GDDs of type $2^t 5^s$ for all but a finite number of values of $s$ and $t$.